 How I Shed Almost 5 Pounds From My Camera Bag

-As a professional landscape photographer, switching to a mirrorless camera system is something I have been contemplating for some time, although I have been hesitant given the weaknesses of early camera models.
+As a professional landscape photographer, switching to a mirrorless camera system is something I had been contemplating for a long time, my hesitance given the weaknesses of early camera models.
 Bad weather sealing, poor cold weather performance and general unreliability were some of the factors that made me decide to wait.

 If you ever spent a long, hot day of landscape photography trekking with your DSLR, trifecta of lenses, accessories, and a sturdy tripod strapped onto the side of your camera bag, we would probably agree that the back strain is not particularly enjoyable.